maksumics/user_management_system/README.md

 ### GET api/permission/remove?permissionId=&userId=

-#### Remove selected permission from permissons list of the specific user.
+#### Remove selected permission from permission list of the specific user
 #### Returns the modified list of permissions for specific user.

 ```